Profluent-Internships/ProCALM/README.md

 The output csvs can be visualized using `analysis/visualization.ipynb`.

 ## Limitations
-Better logging for losses as training progresses could be implemented, potentially through MLflow.
+Better logging for losses as training progresses could be implemented.